- The sea connotes what the land is not, yet together they form the world's surfaces.

 in the world

-- Used to express astonishment or disbelief in questions: why in the world did you not reveal yourself sooner?More example sentences
+- Used for emphasis in questions, especially to express astonishment or disbelief: why in the world did you not reveal yourself sooner?More example sentences

 - Why in the world is this happening to me?